3.5 CE for Psychologists, Social Workers, and CHES Specialists

 CE and CME Information:

-3.5 CE for Psychologists and Certified Health Education Specialists.
+3.5 CE for Psychologists, Social Workers (as indicated above) and Certified Health Education Specialists.
 Full attendance is required to obtain CE credit.
 Participants must pass the post-test to receive credit (Please confirm your state accepts CE from APA approved CE sponsors.)

 CME may be available.
 Please contact us at firstname.lastname@example.org if you are interested in receiving CME for this training.